reuters-graphics/docs_graphics-kit/pages/for_developers/sample-project.md

 Let's try to rebuild an already existing Reuters graphics project in the new rig.

-I think a good first one is: https://graphics.reuters.com/AFGHANISTAN-CONFLICT/zjvqkkdqzvx/
+I think a good first one is: <https://graphics.reuters.com/AFGHANISTAN-CONFLICT/zjvqkkdqzvx/>

 ---

-### Prequisites:
+### Prequisites

 1. All the ai files for this project are [here](<https://www.dropbox.com/work/GRAPHICS all Staff/Scarr%2C Simon/Kabul blasts/new-rig-version/>)